Bullying at preschool

 You could aim to have a time each day when you chat with your child about the good and bad parts of her day.
 Rather than always asking about bullying, you can ask more general questions like ‘What was the most fun part of your day?’

 Sometimes professional support might help your child deal with bullying.
-Talk to your GP or preschool teacher for information on professional help.
+You can ask your GP or the preschool teacher about where you can go for professional help.